godfrey0/resume-1/README.md

 - SAF Logistics Small Arms Competition 1975
 - Gold medal for Team Falling Plates Championship Match -
+QUOTE
+- Knowledge defined acquisition of data and information.
+Wisdom defined the use of knowledge to create value.
+Wisdom is gained through learning and practice, not just memorization.
+15 May 2021 Russell Ackoff

 - End of Statement